nwithee/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  Installation Instruction information
+  Install it anywhere!

   ## Usage
-  usage information text
+  Use it for creating readmes!

   ## Contributing
-  guidelines text
+  Contribute all the thigns

   ## Tests
-  test instructions
+  Test it

   ## License
-  Mozilla_Public_License
+  NA

   ## Questions?
-  You can find all of my projects at https://github.com/nwithee And you can contact me directly at nzwithee@gmail.com
+  You can find all of my projects at https://github.com/nwithee And you can contact me directly at nzwithee@msn.com